SPRAP

 Multilingual Hispanic Speech in California (MuHSiC) Corpus

-Sponsor: Dr. Justin Davidson
+Sponsors: Dr. Justin Davidson and Julian Vargo

 Thanks to a University of California Multicampus Research Grant, UC-Berkeley is partnering with UCLA and UC Santa Cruz to document, linguistically analyze, and ultimately legitimize Spanish-English bilingualism in California.
 Despite having more Spanish speakers than any other Spanish-speaking country in the world (save Mexico), the United States is often considered a largely monolingual English-speaking country.
 The long history of (Standard) English hegemony in the United States has resulted in, among many other things, a general lack of empirical research on US Spanish and its speakers.

-Having already collected a total of 188 interviews in prior semesters and gathered machine-automated transcriptions of their content, in this Fall 2024 semester we now begin the corpus assembly phase.
+gathered machine-automated transcriptions of their content, in this Fall 2025 semester, we continue to make progress on the corpus assembly phase.
 In particular, students are needed to listen to recorded interviews and manually correct any errors in the automated transcripts.
 Once the transcripts are all corrected, only then can we proceed to phonetic and other linguistic analyses of the corpus.

 Students working on this project will be expected to:

-- Attend a training workshop to learn how to correct interview transcriptions
+1. Attend a training workshop to learn how to correct interview transcriptions

-- Correct a given set of transcriptions over the semester
+2. Correct a given set of transcriptions over the semester